Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/private-link-sample/ReadMe.md

     - Find the rule that allow public access and uncheck them.
 This will prevent anyone from accessing your Function App over the public internet.
     - Still inside the "Networking" tab, find and click on "Virtual Network Integration.
     - Choose the Virtual Network which you have created in section 1.
-    - Select the specific Subnet within that Virtual Network that you want to use.
+    - Select the specific Subnet within that Virtual Network that you want to use.If a subnet is not available, create a new one.
     - After configuring the Virtual Network and Subnet, save the changes.
     - Now, Function App will only be accessible via the specified Virtual Network and Subnet, and public access will be restricted.